Children and Custodial Settings

 - Confirm that the photograph supplied by the primary carer is of the child;

-- Contain recommendations on what level of contact, if any, Children’s Services consider to be appropriate for the child to have with the prisoner; and
+- Contain recommendations on what level of family time, if any, Children’s Services consider to be appropriate for the child to have with the prisoner; and

 - Identify an appropriate adult(s) who will accompany the child when visiting the prisoner.